taccho18/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 <a name="connectivity"></a>
 ### Connectivity

 In the **Connectivity** page, you can manage credentials for different providers.

+>**Requirements** ROLES & PERMISSIONS:
+- To see the **Connectivity** page: Global role "readers" or "admins"
-In order to add or replace credentials ADMIN permissions are required.
+- To add or replace credentials: Global role "admins"

 The following provider settings may be specified: